hms-dbmi/pic-sure-gic-institution-release-control/README.md

 2. In Jenkins, run the "Check for updates" jobs.

-4. Run the "Stop PIC-SURE" job.

-5. Run the "Start PIC-SURE" job.
+3. Run the "Start PIC-SURE" job.
+(This job removes all of the Docker containers and then replaces them, essentially performing both the STOP and START PIC-SURE job.)